holyavkin/Public/codex.md

 - We probably live in a simulation (the matrix) (see digital realism).
 — 🤖 We are biorobots (habits == brain apps), or philosophical zombies (life addicted).
-- Other dimensions and universes exist.
+- 🌀 Other dimensions and universes exist.
 - ⏳ All possible variants of the future/past/present exist at the same time.
 - Micro and macro evolution happens.
 - 💥 Big Bang is like a reboot of the universe or a multiverse multiplication through the wormhole/black-hole.
 - ⚡️ Nothing in our universe can travel faster than light.
 - 🧠 The human brain (in its current state of evolution) can't comprehend our universe or multiverse.
 - 🛸 Non-carbon-based life forms exist.
 - 👽 Aliens exist.
 Mostly our ancients/gods are aliens.
-We have an aliens' DNA.
-- 🌪 Chakras exist.
+- 🌪 Chakras exist and are located in important nerve body centers.
 - Aura is an electromagnetic field of the human body.
 - 🚿 Detoxing cleans aura and increases the frequency of thoughts.
 - 👀 Perception of time can be sped up or slowed down, but not reversed (forwards time travel is possible, backwards is not).
 - 🤖 Technology will eventually disrupt all other human-created institutions (politics, religion, identity, economics, energy, healthcare, travel, education).